bscotch/stitch/packages/vscode/README.md

 ### 🔍 Navigating your project

 Stitch provides a tree view that mirrors the project resources in the GameMaker IDE.
 You can open it by clicking the Stitch icon in the Activity Bar.
+From there you can filter and open resources, add new ones, reorganize things, and so on.

 Stitch also provides support for symbol search <kbd><kbd>Ctrl</kbd>+<kbd>T</kbd></kbd> via the command palette, which finds where all of your project's globals are defined.
 It will also pull up your asset and your object events, so you can find everything in one place.